Raimel Tapia Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Pirates pitching staff ranks 19th in the league.

-- The Pirates' 4.25 team ERA ranks 17th across all MLB pitching staffs.
+- The Pirates have a 4.25 team ERA that ranks 17th among all league pitching staffs.

-- Pirates pitchers combine to surrender 78 home runs (one per game), the fewest in the league.
+- Pirates pitchers combine to give up the first-fewest home runs in baseball (78 total, one per game).

-- Bido (0-1 with a 3.45 ERA and 18 strikeouts in 15 2/3 innings pitched) gets the start for the Pirates, his fourth of the season.

-- In his last outing on Saturday against the Miami Marlins, the righty threw 5 2/3 innings, allowing two earned runs while surrendering nine hits.
+- In his last outing on Sunday against the Miami Marlins, the right-hander threw seven innings, giving up one earned run while surrendering six hits.

-- In three games this season, the 27-year-old has amassed a 3.45 ERA and 10.3 strikeouts per nine innings, while allowing a batting average of .277 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.